 9.)
 Instagram the darling pink houses.

-You likely won’t find this on another Lebanon list, but you sure will find it here! 🙂 First up, the oh-so-charming pink painted brick home on Main Street.
+You likely won’t find this on another things to do in Lebanon, Ohio list, but you sure will find it here! 🙂 First up, the oh-so-charming pink painted brick home on Main Street.
 Secondly, the Goldsmith Coffeen House, a beautiful pink hexagon house located on Cincinnati Avenue.
 This home is known as the “Hexagon House” to the locals.
 Please note these are both private residences so please exercise respect. 🙂

 Visit Iron’s Fruit Farm, located just a few miles outside of Lebanon, for fresh fruit, vegetables, animals, and more.
 Follow their Facebook page for all of the info on what’s in season and upcoming events.
 Additionally, Hidden Valley Orchards offers a culinary experience, including an ice cream barn, taproom, U-pick crops, a restaurant, treats, events, and more.